DataTalksClub/machine-learning-zoomcamp/.tmp/ml-classification-rollout-10-14.md

   preserved the bias and five exact weights plus the training output while removing the camera/browser chrome.
 The first training cell is source-edge clipped, so that limitation remains visible rather than being invented.

+- `11-log-reg-interpretation-05-first-example.jpg` →
+  `11-log-reg-interpretation-05-first-example-rendered.png` — deterministic
+  notebook-style render from the exact lesson code/output: `-3.473` and `0.030090303318277657`.
+The source screenshot was rejected because it showed the later month-to-month example (`0.418...`) instead of the surrounding two-year-customer example; no generated approximation was used.